 Merlot Wine Growing Climate: Warm vs. Cold

-Full-bodied Merlots, with deep, rich flavors and dark color, are grown in cooler climates.
-Cool climate Merlot is high in tannins, which gives the wine its dry finish, and notes of Tobacco and Tar.
-The Merlot grown in cool climates, like the Bordeaux region in France, can easily be misidentified as a more commonly dry, rich, red wine.
-French, Italian, and Chilean Merlot tend to resemble Cabernet Sauvignon, Syrah, and Malbec.
+Merlot grown in cool climates, such as the Bordeaux region in France, can easily be misidentified as other dry red wines.
+French, Italian, and Chilean Merlot tend to resemble Cabernet Sauvignon, Shiraz, and Malbec.

 Warm Climate Merlot

-Merlot, grown in regions with a warmer climate, reflect the grapes brighter, fruitier notes.
-When the grapes are cultivated in the warm climates of California’s Napa Valley, they exhibit a lesser tannins content and are lighter in color than that of their warm climate counterparts.
-In Australia, Argentina, and California vintners commonly age Merlot in oak barrels for two years or less.
-The oak aging process provides more body to the wine.
+When the grapes are cultivated in the warm climate of California’s Napa Valley, they exhibit fewer tannins and are lighter in color than that of their warm climate counterparts.
+In Australia, Argentina, and California vintners commonly age Merlot in oak barrels for two years or less, imbuing more body to the wine.

 Parentage of Merlot Grapes